datarobot/datarobot-user-models/model_templates/python3_dummy_regression/README.md

 ## Python Dummy Regression Inference Model Template

-This regression model is a very simply example that always yields fixed values.
-I works with any Python environment that has `pandas`.
+This regression model is a very simply example that always yields fixed value 42, regardless of the provided input dataset.
-Any target can be set for this model.
+It works with any Python environment that has `pandas, any target can be set for this model.

 ## Instructions
 Create a new custom model with this `custom.py` and use any Python Drop-In Environment with it.